EdgeVitalsAI/Cognivus-Labs-Dev/Documentation - testing/CHAPTER_2_TESTING.md

 ## 2.7 Usability Testing

+This section describes usability-oriented validation performed on the principal user workflows in the system.
+The assessment focuses on how effectively clinicians, staff, and administrators can execute essential tasks in the current interface design.
+Basic mobile interface readiness is also considered through available test evidence.
+Rather than formal human-subject metrics, this stage emphasizes workflow clarity, navigation consistency, and practical operability during development.
+The section documents strengths observed in current interfaces while clearly acknowledging the absence of full user-study-based scoring.
+This ensures that usability conclusions remain accurate and appropriately scoped to the present project stage.

 ### 2.7.1 Scope

 Usability testing at this stage focused on validating core workflows for doctors, staff, and administrators, with baseline verification for the patient mobile interface.